-B. malayi vespid venom allergen homolog-like protein (BmVAH or BmVAL-1) or ASP, or sperm coating proteinlike protein (SCP), are part of the SCP family, which contain highly immunogenic proteins, which are expressed by a number of nematode parasites.
-14,19-21,30,31 Among these, ASP has been extensively evaluated for its vaccine potential.
-Vaccination studies using BmVAL-1 in the lymphatic filariasis model show that significant protection can be achieved in mice against challenge infections.
-19,31 Although the true function of filarial VAL-1 is not fully understood, VAL-1 homologs are believed to be involved in the establishment of infection and transition to parasitism, as they are very abundant in the excretory-secretory (ES) material of infective larvae.
-20 Onchocerca volvulus ASP has angiogenic properties suggesting that VAL-1 may have a potential role in the pathogenesis.
-VAL-1 also has significant sequence homology with venom allergens from vespid wasps (Ag5) and fire ants (Ag3).30 A study by Visser et al32 showed that VAL-1 and its homolog may have a role in the reproductive development of the male Ostertagia worms.
-Thus the VAL-1 homolog appears to be important for the establishment and survival of the parasite in the host and may have a possible role in immune evasion.
-Based on the reports to date, BmVAL-1 appears to be an ideal candidate for vaccine development against lymphatic filariasis.
+B. malayi Vespid venom allergen homologue-like protein (BmVAH or BmVAL-1) or Ancylostoma secreted protein (ASP), or Sperm Coating protein-like protein (SCP) are all a family of SCP domain containing proteins that are highly immunogenic and are expressed by a number of nematode parasites. ^{13,18-20,29,30} Among these ASP has been extensively evaluated for its vaccine potential.^{19,20} Vaccination studies using BmVAL-1 in lymphatic filariasis model show that significant protection can be achieved in mice against challenge infections.^{18,30} Although the true function of filarial VAL-1 is not fully understood, VAL-1 homologous are believed to be involved in the establishment of infection and transition to parasitism, as they are very abundant in the excretory-secretory (ES) material of infective larvae.19 O. volvulus ASP has angiogenic property22 suggesting that VAL-1 may have potential role in the pathogenesis.
+VAL-1 also has significant sequence homology with venom allergens from vespid wasps (Ag5) and fire ants (Ag3).29 Study by Visser et al.31 show that VAL-1 and its homologue may have a role in the reproductive development of the male Ostertagia worms.
+Thus, VAL-1 homologue appears to be important for the establishment and survival of the parasite in the host19 and may have a possible role in immune evasion.28 Based on the reports to date, BmVAL-1 appears to be an ideal candidate for vaccine development against lymphatic filariasis.

 Another vaccine candidate used in this study is BmALT-2.
-BmALT-2 and the closely related BmALT-1 together represent about 5% of the total B. malayi L3 cDNA indicating that they are the most abundant proteins in this parasite.
-BmALT-1 and BmALT-2 are also abundant in the protein secretions of the infective L3.
-Immunization with BmALT-1 or BmALT-2 can confer approximately 75%-76% reduction in worm load.
-This is probably the only filarial recombinant antigen that can afford this high protection rate.
-The mechanism of this high protection is not known, but research has shown that these proteins may play a significant role in host immunomodulation.
-Significant amounts of BmALT proteins are shown to be released from the glandular stockpiles of L3 larvae.
-Similar to BmVAL-1 vaccination results, our results with BmALT-2 vaccination also showed that a BmALT-2 heterologous vaccination regimen provides greater protection than monovalent or homologous regimens.
+BmALT-2 and the closely related BmALT-1 together represent about 5% of the total B. malayi L3 cDNA indicating that they are the most abundant proteins in this parasite.16 BmALT-1 and BmALT-2 are also abundant in the protein secretions of the infective L3.32 Immunization with Bm-ALT-1 or BmALT-2 can confer approximately 75-76% reduction in worm load.^{16,17} This is probably the only filarial recombinant antigen that can afford this high protection rate.16 The mechanism of this high protection is not known.
+However, it is believed that these proteins may play a significant role in host immunomodulation.28 Significant amounts of BmALT proteins are shown to be released from the glandular stockpiles of L3 larvae.
+Similar to BmVAL-1 vaccination results, our results with BmALT-2 vaccination also showed that BmALT-2 heterologous vaccination regimen is highly protective than monovalent or homologous regimens.

 Since both BmVAL-1 and BmALT-2 conferred significant protection, we combined the two antigens as a multivalent formulation and compared the homologous and heterologous vaccine regimens.
 These studies showed that a multivalent heterologous vaccine regimen using BmVAL-1/BmALT-2 DNA to prime and BmVAL-1/BmALT-2 protein to boost gave the best protection results.
 Our findings also showed that combining BmVAL-1 with BmALT-2 can synergistically increase the protection efficiency of both the antigens.
-After multivalent vaccination, immunized mice developed a comparable titer of antigen-specific antibodies against both the antigens suggesting that BmVAL-1 and BmALT-2 do not interfere in the immunogenicity of the antigens.
-Thus the multivalent combination of BmVAL-1 and BmALT-2 is an excellent choice for further vaccine development.
+Following multivalent vaccination, immunized mice developed comparable titer of antigen-specific antibodies against both the antigen suggesting that BmVAL-1 and BmALT-2 do not interfere in the immunogenicity of the antigens.
+Thus, the multivalent combination of BmVAL-1 and BmALT-2 is an excellent choice for further vaccine development.